tinfoil-knight/tinfoil-knight.github.io/content/notes/CMU Intro to Database Systems (2022).md

 	- Tuple (NSM only)
 	- Attribute
 	- Column (DSM only)
+### Naive Compression
-- Naive Compression (DB doesn't know about the data)
+- DB doesn't know about the data
 - Things to consider: Computation overhead, Compress vs. Decompress speed
 - MySQL InnoDB Compression
 	- Default size is 16KB
 	- Pages are compressed & then padded to nearest power of 2 (1, 2, 4, 8 KB)
 	- Page goes to buffer pool when it needs to be used
 	- Update queries won't necessarily need to know the previous value.
 If an update just appends the value to the page it can be put after the compressed data in the page & metadata can store offsets for compressed & non-compressed data.
 - DBMS must decompress data first before reading & (potentially) modifying it.
 Naive schemes also don't consider high-level semantics of the data.

-- Columnar Compression
+### Columnar Compression
 - Run-length Encoding
 	- data to be sorted for max compression
 	- value -> (value, start offset, # of elements in the run)
 	- works for highly categorical data (eg: list of values with genders as M/F/Other)
 - Bit-packing
 	- store value as smaller data type (eg: int64 -> int8) if the value doesn't need the full size
 	- DBs handle the conversion during aggregations.
-How???
 TODO: check in detail
 	- A marker is stored for larger values (eg: larger than int8) which maps to a separate lookup table.
 - Bitmap
 	- If number of distinct values is low (i.e. value cardinality is low), each unique value can be stored as a bitmap
 	- i-th position in bitmap corresponds to i-th tuple
 - Delta
 	- Instead of storing all values, record the difference in values
 	- Can combine w/ RLE to get better compression ratios if repetition is likely
 	- Eg: temperature stored as `99, +1, +1` instead of being stored as actual values `99, 100, 101`
 - Incremental
 	- Type of delta compression that avoids storing common prefix / suffix b/w consecutive tuple.
 	- Eg: rob, robbed, robbing, robot -> rob, 3bed, 4ing, 3ot (common prefix: "rob" -> "robb" -> "rob")
 - Dictionary
 		- Map variable length values to a small int identifier
 		- Lookups for data can use the compressed data instead of the actual value if the DB is aware.
 For eg: If a string "Andrea" is mapped to an int "30" then the DB can look for that value without decompressing the data.
 		- This isn't hashing since the dict needs to support both encoding, decoding.